Giopet/dapp-NFT-minting/README.md

 ## Blockchain for developers

 At the core of a blockchain is a cryptographic ledger managed by nodes which can be run on any computer, or by miners.
 It is these nodes that power the blockchain.
 Every transaction that occurs is stored and encrypted as a hash.
 These hashes are then stored in combinations as a block.
 Every node will then submit their block hashes to the network, and if they don't match that means they contain invalid ledger history, and are rejected and overwritten by the correct block.

+Blockchains that support smart contracts also store state data.
+The advantage to all of this is that these nodes operate independently, and effectively provide a hosted application environment that is completely distributed.
+This is what we're talking about when we talk about decentralization.
+Because these nodes are hosted by anyone anywhere, it means there's no central point of failure.